runt18/docs/docs/patterns/dataflow/python.rst

 -----------

 For names with a `load` context, the AIE tries to determine the current value of the variable at the given point in the AST.
-If this is not possible, it will return a :json:`type: undefined` annotation.
-If more than one value is possible, a :json:`type: union` will be returned.
+If this is not possible, it will return a :code:`type: undefined` annotation.
+If more than one value is possible, a :code:`type: ambiguous` will be returned.

 Imports
 =======